K.Flay

 Kristine Meredith Flaherty (born June 30, 1985), better known as K.Flay, is an American singer, musician, songwriter, and rapper.
 She has released five studio albums: Life as a Dog (2014), Every Where Is Some Where (2017), Solutions (2019), Inside Voices / Outside Voices (2022), and Mono (2023).

 Life as a Dog peaked at No. 2 on Billboards Heatseekers Albums chart and No. 14 on Billboards Rap Albums chart.
 Every Where Is Some Where was nominated for the Grammy Award for Best Engineered Album, Non-Classical, while its lead single "Blood in the Cut" was nominated for the Grammy Award for Best Rock Song.
-K.Flay is also known for collaborating with artists such as Dune Rats, Grandson, Mike Shinoda, Party Favor, Tom Morello, Travis Barker, Vic Fuentes, Pvris and X Ambassadors.
+K.Flay is also known for collaborating with artists such as Dune Rats, Grandson, Mike Shinoda, Party Favor, Tom Morello, Travis Barker, Vic Fuentes, Pvris, X Ambassadors, and Evanescence.

 Early life

 K.Flay was born Kristine Meredith Flaherty in Wilmette, Illinois, on June 30, 1985.
 She attended New Trier High School.

 Flaherty's parents divorced when she was seven years old and her mother soon remarried, bringing in a stepbrother and a stepsister, with her stepfather later adopting her.
 When she was 14 years old, her biological father died of undisclosed causes related to his alcoholism; many of her songs include references to him.
 She has described herself as a tomboy during childhood, preferring baggier clothing and rejecting "all things girly".
 In 2003, she enrolled at Stanford University, pursuing a double major in psychology and sociology.
 She has said that many people she met at Stanford influenced her musical style.